 In what positions do owls sleep?

 How do owls sleep?
 In general, like all other birds?
-However, experts believe that the bay owls’ facial disks are overly hefty, forcing them to sleep differently than other birds.
-Even when sleeping in a position similar to that of other birds, they cannot tuck their heads under the feathers as other birds do.
-They must sleep by simply closing their eyes.
+However, experts believe the bay owls’ facial disks are overly hefty, forcing them to sleep differently than other birds.
+Even when sleeping in a position similar to other birds, they cannot tuck their heads under the feathers as other birds do.
+Instead, they must sleep by simply closing their eyes.

 Do owls sleep when they lie down?